Does the Brand of Oil Matter

 Motor Oil Brands to Avoid

 They can also void your warranty if you use them in your car.
-There are many other brands of motor oil that are much better for your engine and will not void your warranty.
+Many other brands of motor oil are much better for your engine and will not void your warranty.
 Be sure to read the labels carefully before purchasing motor oil for your car.

 Does Oil Brand Matter Reddit